shwetasrsh/stdlib-demo/README.md

 ## Use Case

-Given a list containing details of students, we will construct a table which contains details of students and perform aggregate functions on the data.
+Given a list containing details of people, we will construct a table which contains details of people and perform aggregate functions on the data.

 ## Steps